Manoui/website/index.md

 <p style="text-align:center">
    <font size="5" id="lien">
-     <i>Did you ever dream of your words like the ones of Shakespeare, Einstein or Trump remaining forever etched in the memory of humanity ?
-Would you like to befamous ?
+     <i>Did you ever dream of your words like the ones of Shakespeare, Einstein, or Trump remaining forever etched in the memory of humanity ?
+Would you like to be famous ?
 Then this website might help you !</i>
    </font>

 </p>